ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </Tabs>

 :::info Connection error
-If an error related to the lite-server connection (Golang) occurs, the code must be run until the transaction can be sent.
+If an error related to the lite-server connection (Golang) occurs, the code must be run until the message can be sent.
 This is because the tonutils-go library uses several different lite-servers through the global configuration that have been specified in the code.
 However, not all lite-servers can accept our connection.
 :::

-After this process is completed it is possible to use a TON blockchain explorer to verify that the wallet sent four transactions to the addresses previously specified.
+After this process is completed it is possible to use a TON blockchain explorer to verify that the wallet sent four messages to the addresses previously specified.

 ### NFT Transfers

-In addition to regular transactions, users often send NFTs to each other.
+In addition to regular messages, users often send NFTs to each other.
 Unfortunately, not all libraries contain methods that are tailored for use with this type of smart contract.
-Therefore, it is necessary to create code that will allow us to build a transaction for sending NFTs.
+Therefore, it is necessary to create code that will allow us to build a message for sending NFTs.
 First, let's become more familiar with the TON NFT [standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md).

 Especially, we need to understand TL-B for [NFT Transfers](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#1-transfer) in details.

-- `query_id`: Query ID has no value in terms of transaction processing.
+- `query_id`: Query ID has no value in terms of message processing.
 The NFT contract doesn't validate it; it only reads it.
-This value can be useful when a service wants to assign a specific query ID to each of its transactions for identification purposes.
+This value can be useful when a service wants to assign a specific query ID to each of its messages for identification purposes.
 Therefore, we will set it to 0.

-- `response_destination`: After processing the ownership change transaction there will be extra TON.
+- `response_destination`: After processing the ownership change message there will be extra TON.
 They will be sent to this address, if specified, otherwise remain on the NFT balance.

 - `custom_payload`: The custom_payload is needed to carry out specific tasks and is not used with ordinary NFTs.